Charles Hurt: Alec Baldwin the Real Villain of Hilaria's Fake-Latinx Scandal

 No wonder “Hilaria” was reduced to stolen ethnic valor.
 But this is America where personal reinvention is always possible.
 Encouraged and celebrated — even if you have to lie about it.

-The only real villain here is Alec Baldwin, himself.
+The only real villain here is Alex Baldwin, himself.
 He could have reinvented himself by simply becoming a less horrible person.
 Instead, he decided to hide behind his “Spanish” wife.

 During his non-apology “apology” tour after calling the photographer a “coon,” Mr. Baldwin went on David Letterman’s show to prove he is not racist.